cozyfex/cozyfex.github.io/content/posts/go-gopath/index.en.md

 ## Setting GOPATH

-The `GOPATH` is where external packages installed with `go get` are stored.
+The `GOPATH` is where external modules installed with `go get` are stored.

 {{< admonition type=tip title="GOPATH" open=true >}}
 In `GoLand`, you can set `GOAPTH` for each modules in `Settings > Go > GOPATH`.